lucidworks/mlockall-agent/README.txt

 To run a java application with this agent enabled:

- 0) ensure that your system supports mlock and that the effictive user of your java process has a sufficent ulimit for "max locked memory" (ie: "ulimit -l")
+ 0) ensure that your system supports mlock and that the effective user of your java process has a sufficient ulimit for "max locked memory" (ie: "ulimit -l")
  1) ensure that you configure the min heap size = the max heap size
  3) ensure that the "jna.jar" is either in the same directory as the